-"The most heartbreaking thing is that the girl is often slumped over on the table alone and crying.
-When I asked around, I heard that it was because she missed her mother.
-Sometimes, when they hear the voice [of their detained parents] on the other end of the call, the children will start crying and they hide in a corner because they don't want me to see.
-It's not just the children; the parents on the other end also miss their children of course, so much so that it breaks their hearts and they're trembling."
-127 unnamed male teenage student, were killed when a fire broke out in their dorm building and quickly spread.
+on the other end also miss their children of course, so much so that it breaks their hearts and they're trembling."

+In another noteworthy incident, in October 2020, two Uyghur high school students who were sent to a location in Aksu prefecture, Xinjiang, and who were forced to pick cotton as part of their program died in a dormitory fire.
+The victims, 16-year-old Nabijan Rozi and another unnamed male teenage student, were killed when a fire broke out in their dorm building and quickly spread.
 Four other Uyghurs were injured as a result of the fire.
 Rozi's father, who is currently imprisoned in one of Xinjiang's concentration camps, was never informed about his son's untimely death.
-His mother, however, was informed and subsequently visited by authorities from the Bureau of Education, the Women's Union, and the United Front who acted as "companions" to the grieving family and conducted "'ideological work' to control the family's response and ensure that the news did not spread widely."
+His mother, however, was informed and subsequently visited by authorities from the Ministry of Education (MOE), the All-China Women's Federation (ACWF), and the United Front who acted as "companions" to the grieving family and conducted "ideological work' to control the family's response and ensure that the news did not spread widely.""